zenginhasanberk/image_compression/README.md

 # Image Compression in Python

 This is an image compression project coded in Python.
 For my linear algebra class in college, we were asked to research different applications of linear algebra in the real world.
 I was intrigued by how image compression uses linear algebra, more specifically singular value decomposition.
-I did research on the topic, and then decided to code a program in Python myself to see how it works.
+I did research on the topic, and then decided to code a script in Python myself to see how it works.

 For a quick glance at the project, take a look at the bottom of this file for images of the results.